Heat clinch playoff spot with 129-121 victory over Celtics

 - Oops!Something went wrong.Please try again later.

-BOSTON (AP) — Tyler Herro scored 24 points and the Miami Heat clinched a playoff spot and locked the Boston Celtics into the play-in tournament Tuesday night with a 129-121 victory.
+BOSTON (AP) Tyler Herro scored 24 points and the Miami Heat clinched a playoff spot and sent the Boston Celtics to the brink of the play-in tournament Tuesday night with a 129-121 victory.

 Miami moved into a tie with idle Atlanta for fifth place in the Eastern Conference.
 The surging Heat won for the 10th time in 13 games.
 They have three games left in the regular season.